Vanya737/Work/README.md

-The application is based on the Flet library
+The tap counter application is based on the Flet library